bmeurant/technical-docs/software-architecture/system-design-patterns/real-time-communication.md

 ## WebSockets

 WebSockets provide a **full-duplex, bidirectional** communication channel.
 This channel operates over a single, long-lived [[communication-protocols#Transmission Control Protocol (TCP)|TCP]] connection.
-The process begins with an initial HTTP-based handshake where the client requests to "upgrade" the connection.
+The process begins with an initial [[http|HTTP-based]] handshake where the client requests to "upgrade" the connection.
 If the server agrees, the underlying TCP connection is then repurposed for WebSocket traffic.
 This allows both the client and server to send messages to each other independently at any time, making WebSockets extremely powerful and efficient for applications requiring true two-way interaction.

 ### How it Works
 The process begins with a standard HTTP request from the client, which includes an `Upgrade: websocket` header.
 If the server supports WebSockets, it responds with a `101 Switching Protocols` status, and the underlying TCP connection is repurposed for WebSocket traffic.